For TuSimple Holdings Inc. [TSP], Analyst sees a rise to $62. What next?

 On Wednesday, June 2nd, at 10:00 PM ET, management will present in a panel at the J.P.
 Morgan’s Global China Summit.
 Management will be also available one-on-one meetings with institutional investors (China time zone).

-The results of the trading session contributed to over 1680906 shares changing hands.
-Over the past one week, the price volatility of TuSimple Holdings Inc. stands at 5.99% while the volatility over the past one month is 5.66%.

-The market cap for TSP stock reached $9.32 billion, with 205.15 million shares outstanding and 153.83 million shares in the current float.
-Compared to the average trading volume of 1.79M shares, TSP reached a trading volume of 1680906 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If we look at the average trading volume of 1.73M shares, TSP reached to a volume of 3735945 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Credit Suisse have made an estimate for TuSimple Holdings Inc. shares, keeping their opinion on the stock as Outperform, with their previous recommendation back on May 12, 2021.
 The new note on the price target was released on May 11, 2021, representing the official price target for TuSimple Holdings Inc. stock.
 Previously, the target price had yet another raise to $55, while Oppenheimer analysts kept a Outperform rating on TSP stock.